input-output-hk/PSG/docs/source/guides/store_and_hash_service_guide.md

 # The StoreAndHash Service

-The StoreAndHash service provides an API for posting data to [AWS S3](https://aws.amazon.com/s3/) or [IPFS](https://ipfs.io/) storages, getting the HASH of the data and URL for further download.
+The StoreAndHash service provides an API for posting data to [AWS S3](https://aws.amazon.com/s3/) or [IPFS](https://ipfs.io/) storages, getting the hash of the data and URL for further download.

 This document describes the service API and how to use it.